Event details

-In May, the Royal British Legion will remember the 15th anniversary of the end of the War in Iraq and honour the extraordinary service and sacrifice of the British Armed Forces in the Coalition.
+On 22nd May, the Royal British Legion will honour the extraordinary service and sacrifice of the British Armed Forces during operations in Iraq.
+An event will be held at the National Memorial Arboretum, Staffordshire, from 12 noon.

-Once you have completed the form, the team will be in touch via email after Tuesday 14th April with an invitation to RSVP, alongside further event information.
-At this point, we will ask you to enter accreditation details for yourself and up to three guests.
+Those who have registered through the form to attend will receive an invitation to RSVP via email after Tuesday 14th April, alongside further event information.
+At this point, registered guests will be asked to enter accreditation details for yourself and up to three guests.
+If you have any questions in the meantime, please contact the Remembrance Events Team at: [email protected]

 About the War in Iraq